 Holidays in Iran

-Besides maintaining Persian as the native language, Iran had embraced the Solar Hijri Calendar which calculates time based on Earth’s movement around the Sun, so a year still has 365 days like in the Gregorian Calendar.
-This is unlike the Lunar Calendar used in many Arab and Muslim countries whose year is 355 days.
+Besides maintaining Persian as the native language, Iran has embraced the Solar Hijri Calendar, which calculates time based on Earth’s movement around the Sun.
+Thus, a year still has 365 days, as in the Gregorian Calendar.
+This is unlike the Lunar Calendar used in many Arab and Muslim countries, whose year is 355 days.

 Nowruz